-When parents decide to baptize their child, they make a public commitment to helping awaken in the child a capacity to love and a desire to live for justice and peace in the world.
-The parents commit to raising their child as a member of the church, and we, as part of the wider church family, commit to helping them.
+When parents decide to baptize their child, they make a public commitment to help awaken in the child a capacity to love along with a desire to live for justice and peace in the world.
+The parents commit to raising their child as a member of the church; and we, as part of the wider church family, commit to helping them.

 In the United Church, we believe all infants are blessed and known by God.
-We do not believe that baptism is necessary to remove the stain of “original sin” from a child or to protect a child from evil.
-In baptism we celebrate the love that God already has for all of us.
+We do not believe that baptism is necessary to remove the stain of “original sin” or to protect a child from evil.
+In baptism, we celebrate the love that God already has for us.